reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 With the command `passwd`, a user can change her own user password, but not others.
 It would be very dangerous if one can modify other users' password without any permissions.
 How can it work like that?

-Note that we should know two files for understanding it: `passwd` is the command known as `/usr/bin/passwd`, and `/etc/shadow` is a shadow password file which stores encrypted user passwords.
+Note that we should know two files for understanding it: `passwd` is the command known as `/usr/bin/passwd`, and `/etc/shadow` is a shadow password file which stores encrypted user passwords. (`/etc/passwd` is completely different file so has no relation to this matter!)
 Let's examine the file permissions of them!

 ![passwd](https://github.com/reruo321/OS-Self-Study/assets/48712088/722d5a54-1537-4c6f-9494-ad03ea8149a7)